McCormick, South Carolina

 McCormick is a town in McCormick County, South Carolina, United States.
+As of 2024, McCormick, South Carolina population is 2,225 as of July, 2024.
 The population was 2,232 at the 2020 census.
 It is the county seat of McCormick County.
 The town of McCormick is named for inventor Cyrus McCormick.

 History

 The Dorn Gold Mine, Dorn's Flour and Grist Mill, Joseph Jennings Dorn House, Eden Hall, Farmer's Bank, John Albert Gibert M.D.
 House, Otway Henderson House, Hotel Keturah, McCormick County Courthouse, McCormick Train Station, and M.L.B.
 Sturkey House are listed on the National Register of Historic Places.